 1. Keep it Straightforward

-Eliminating the clutter of a beach trip will give your photos a more editorial and stylized appearance.
-I’m not saying that you don’t bring any of your coolers and bags.
+Removing the clutter of a beach vacation will make your photos look more editorial and stylized.
+I’m not telling you that you don’t bring any of your coolers and bags.
 You’ll need them!
-When it comes to capturing the perfect beach image, however, leave them out of the picture.
-All of the beach chairs, towels, and fun floats should be behind you or off to the side so they don’t appear in all of your photos.
-For a few shots, move the kids away from the gear.
+In taking the ideal beach photo, though, leave them out of the shot.
+Have all of the beach towels, chairs, and playful floats behind you or to the side so they won’t show up in all of your photos.
+For some of the shots, get the kids out of the way of the equipment.

 2. Get Sense of Direction

-Begin by pointing out a perfect spot on the beach with ideal lighting.
-Then have your group build a sandcastle there or go pick up that super cute floaty.
+Start by indicating a great location on the beach with perfect lighting.
+Then get your group to construct a sandcastle there or go retrieve that really adorable floaty.

 3. Keep Eye Out for Quiet Moment